rebeccajohns/rockPaperScissors_Adv/README.md

 ###Bonus)
 Your Manager has offered a stipend of $500 for each of the bonus requirements listed below:

-* Add CSS to this project using Bootstrap.
-Give it it's own theme
+* Add CSS animation to this project!
+Maybe give it it's own theme.
 * Create a game with more variety in throwing options.
 Example: [Rock-Paper-Scissors-Lizard-Spock](http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock)
 ***